 Covers basic principles of typography, such as type anatomy, type fonts and families, communication with typography and an introduction to layout and grid structures.
 Typography as medium and message and conceptual solutions are emphasized.
 Additional fee required.
-Goal 2A in a variety of industry standard software packages.
-Additional fee required.
+Prerequisite: ARTS1680 Computer Graphics for Art & Design.
+Goal 2A

-ARTS1720 Computer Graphics for Art & Design 3 s.h.
+ARTS1900 Topics in Art 1-3 s.h.